C.V. - Damian Connolly

 Lead Development Engineer

-At TripleFun, I'm responsible for leading the development of our client- and server- side technology.
+At TripleFun, I was responsible for leading the development of our client- and server- side technology.
 On the client-side, I developed our in-house engine in 3 different languages targeting different platforms over the last 5 years; AS3, Objective-C, and C# (Unity).
-On the server-side, I handle the continuing development of our server engine.
+On the server-side, I handled the continuing development of our server engine.

-I'm also responsible for the architecture of our games - as the majority of which are real-time multiplayer, this encompasses both client and server.
-Communication is based on an in-house lib developed over raw sockets.
-I manage the production releases via AWS.
+I was also responsible for the architecture of our games - as the majority of which were real-time multiplayer, this encompasses both client and server.
+Communication was based on an in-house lib developed over raw sockets.
+I managed the production releases via AWS.

 - Research into platforms and new technologies